If unexpected repair costs give you motion sickness, you may want to consider a vehicle service contract.

 Motorists can purchase vehicle service contracts from dealers and from third-party providers.
 Let’s take a quick look at the differences.

-The advantage of purchasing a service contract from a dealer is that you’ll always get genuine replacement parts from your manufacturer when one of your repairs is covered.
+The advantage of purchasing an auto service contract from a dealer is that you’ll always get genuine replacement parts from your manufacturer when one of your car repairs is covered.
 However, on the flip side, you’ll also be limited to servicing your vehicle at one of your manufacturer’s authorized service centers.
 Don’t plan to bring your car to your favorite auto body shop and still receive coverage.

 Third-party service contract providers act completely independently of your manufacturer.
 This brings some risk along with them: Unlike buying an extended warranty from Ford or Hyundai, you need to research a third-party provider to make sure the company is trustworthy.